-We do not accept entries that have been submitted into APA in the past, however, if it has been submitted into other competitions or has been published elsewhere that is perfectly fine.
+We accept imagery that has been submitted into other competitions or published through other channels, however we do not accept entries that have been submitted into APA in the past.
 Imagery which has been entered in Stories is also eligible to be entered into APA.

 No. Photos can be taken anywhere in the world, just as long as the photographs are made by a person residing within Australia or any person living outside of Australia with Australian citizenship.

-For best results images are to be sized at 2,500 pixels on the longest length and saved as a high resolution JPEG, 300dpi.
-Images should not exceed 4mb.
+Images should be Jpeg and sized between 1mb and 4mb.
 Do not watermark or put any identifying branding on the images.
-These will not be considered for judging as these cannot be viewed anonymously.
+These will not be considered for judging.

 We don’t require your files to be named a certain way.
 When you submit an entry, our system generates an associated file name.
 Photographer information, category and descriptive text can all be added along with the image in the entry process.

 We have pricing tiers to accommodate multiple image entries.
 All monetary amounts are stated in AUD.